 “One arm reaches left… The other arm is dead.”
 Maybe album-opener “Bathysphere” is about our political system, or maybe it’s about a health issue.
 Either way, something needs to give.

 In a return to straightforward songcraft, Arms of Kismet leavens the bop with tones shimmering and strident on the new Ballast and Bromides.
 “The Corner” conceals tomorrow’s love or loss.
-“Zanzibar” mourns an idyll unrealized yet celebrated in defiance.
+“Zanzibar” mourns an idyll unrealized yet celebrated.
 “Be There” and “True North” ponder the perils and virtues of staying the course and of starting anew.

 In the end, singer-songwriter Mark Doyon takes a step around the ever-present corner.
 Is the past a comfort? a caution? a storage locker packed with baggage?

 And youth?
 As we live and breathe, gratitude ascends.

 Ballast and Bromides is out now.